Rays beat Blue Jays 12-8 in game 162 to help set up wild card series against Rangers

 UP NEXT

-Tampa Bay hosts Texas in the AL wild card series, while Toronto visits Minnesota.
-Both series begin Tuesday.
+Tampa Bay hosts Texas at 3:08 p.m.
+ET Tuesday in the opener of the AL wild card series, while Toronto visits Minnesota at 4:38 p.m.
+ET the same day.

 AP MLB: https://apnews.com/hub/mlb